kchinzei/linear-program-solver/README.md

 1. The given problem is grammatically wrong.
 1. Bugs of the solver or wrapper.

-During installation of this module, it compiles C++ code on your computer.
+During installation of this module, it compiles C++ code.
 Compiling this module requires N-API (node API) version 6 or greater, that comes with BigInt support.
 Node 10.20.0 has it.
 Node 11.15.0 seems not.
 See [the version matrix](https://nodejs.org/api/n-api.html#n_api_n_api_version_matrix).

 In some cases, node-gyp you are running is old.
 Some Linux has a pretty old node-gyp that came with apt install.
 You can install the latest node-gyp by